luy21-thu/scarf-QTL/README.md

 Code for the manuscript:

-**scarf-QTL: uncovering dynamic genetic regulation of gene expression in single-cell eQTL studies**
+**scarf-QTL: Incorporating cell states for mapping eQTLs in single-cell studies**

 ## Overview

-This repository contains code for scarf-QTL, a statistical framework for genome-wide mapping of static and dynamic single-cell eQTLs.
-The method combines a functional mixed model with a retrospective association test to detect genetic effects that vary along pseudotime.
+This repository contains code for scarf-QTL, a statistical framework for genome-wide mapping of single-cell eQTLs while incorporating cell states.
+The method combines a functional mixed model with retrospective association tests to identify both static and cell-state-dependent genetic effects on gene expression.

-The repository includes scripts for real-data analysis, simulation studies, and a lightweight toy example.
+The repository includes scripts for real-data analysis, simulation studies, and a minimal reproducible example.
 Large raw data files and intermediate results are not included in this repository.

 ## Repository structure